Beatles Autographs

 Harrison additionally comments on the frenzied audiences at Beatles shows, stating that “we don’t mind girls screaming in the noisy numbers, but I think we would prefer them to be a little quieter in the slow songs.”
 He also alludes to what was obviously a question about their forthcoming shows, telling the fan that there are no scheduled appearances at the Gaumont State Theater in London’s Kilburn High Road, but that they will be playing London’s Royal Albert Hall.
 (This was the ‘Great Pop Prom’ show held on September 15, 1963.
 The Beatles topped the bill, sharing the program with eleven other acts, including a new up-and-coming band called The Rolling Stones.)
 Harrison signs off with a full signature which is extraordinary and as nice as he could have signed on that day, followed by three kisses (“XXX”).

 The letter is written in blue ballpoint pen.
 The two pages each measure 5” x 8”, have three mailing fold lines and are in very good condition overall.
 Letters written by members of The Beatles to their fans are quite scarce.
-While they would reply to fan letters early in their career, the practice would stop altogether by the end of 1963 and into 1964 as they became international stars and virtually untouchable — and unreachable.....$7,500
+While they would reply to fan letters early in their career, the practice would stop altogether by the end of 1963 and into 1964 as they became international stars and virtually untouchable — and unreachable.....SOLD

 (click images to view larger)